vkynchev/KynchevIDE/README.md

 # KynchevIDE
-Web tool for web developers where they can edit the code in their browser from anywhere in the world
+Web tool for people who want to edit their project online from anywhere in the world.
+You can work in teams too...

+### Content
+1. Basic Functions
+2. Login/Register/Logout
+3. Workspaces
+4. People
+5. My ID
+6. Pojects
+7. Files